Two Ramsey problems in blowups of graphs: Unavoidable colour patterns

 \subsection{Proof of Theorem~\ref{thm:unavoidable}}

-We require the following version of the dependent random choice lemma. \begin{lemma}[\cite{FS-drc}] For all $K,t \in \mathbb{N}$, there exists a constant $C$ such that any graph with at least $Cn^{2-1/t}$ edges contains a set $S$ of $K$ vertices in which each subset $X \subseteq S$ with $t$ vertices has a common neighbourhood of size at least $K$.
-Moreover the neighbourhoods may be chosen so that they are pairwise disjoint from each other and from $S$. \end{lemma}
+\\ We require the following version of the dependent random choice lemma. \begin{lemma}[\cite{FS-drc}] For all $L,K,t \in \mathbb{N}$, there exists a constant $C$ such that any graph with at least $Cn^{2-1/t}$ edges contains a set $T$ of $L$ vertices, which itself contains a subset $S$ of $K$ vertices in which each subset $X \subseteq S$ with $t$ vertices has a common neighbourhood of size at least $K$.
+Moreover the neighbourhoods may be chosen so that they are pairwise disjoint from each other and from $T$. \end{lemma}

-We will also repeatedly apply Ramsey's Theorem; since we do not attempt to optimise the bound on the constant $C$ which we will obtain, the following statement suffices for our proof.
-We write it exactly as we will apply it. \begin{lemma} For all $r,s,t \in \mathbb{N}$ with $s \leq t$, there exists $s',t'$ with $s' \leq t'$ such that however one $r$-colours the edges of two cliques $K_{s'}$ and $K_{t'}$ and the edges between them, one can find a monochromatic $K_s \subseteq K_{s'}$ and monochromatic $K_t \subseteq K_{t'}$ with all edges between $K_s$ and $K_t$ monochromatic (where we may have different colours for each of the different monochromatic parts). \end{lemma}
+We will also repeatedly apply the bipartite version of Ramsey's Theorem; since we do not attempt to optimise the bound on the constant $C$ which we will obtain, the following statement suffices for our proof.
+We write it exactly as we will apply it. \begin{lemma} For all $r,s,t \in \mathbb{N}$ with $s \leq t$, there exists $s',t'$ with $s' \leq t'$ such that however the edges of two cliques $K_{s'}$ and $K_{t'}$ and the edges between them are $r$-coloured, there exists a monochromatic $K_s \subseteq K_{s'}$ and a monochromatic $K_t \subseteq K_{t'}$, with all edges between $K_s$ and $K_t$ monochromatic (where we may have different colours for each of the different monochromatic parts). \end{lemma}

 The idea of the proof is as follows.
 We initially apply the dependent random choice lemma to find large sets $A_i$, $i \in [r]$, such that every subset $T$ of size $t$ of each $A_i$ forms a large monochromatic bipartite graph in colour $i$ with some set $C_i(T)$.
 The aim will be to find subsets $D_i \subseteq A_i$, which together with $C_i(D_i)$ form a graph which will then easily be shown to contain an $(r,t)$-unavoidable colour pattern.
 First we apply Lemma~\ref{lemma:monochr} to the pairs $(A_i,A_j)$ so that we have large monochromatic graphs between each pair.
-Now we get to the crucial step in our proof which results in the improvement on the bound given by Bowen et al; we apply Lemma~\ref{lemma:monochr} between $A_j$ and \emph{all} sets $C_i(T)$ with $i<j$.
+Now we get to the crucial step in our proof which results in the improvement on the bound given in~\cite{BHMM}; we apply Lemma~\ref{lemma:monochr} between $A_j$ and \emph{all} sets $C_i(T)$ with $i<j$.
 Only then do we fix a $t$-set $D_j$ within $A_j$.
 We fix the sets $D_j$, $j=r,r-1,\dots,1$ one at a time, each time applying Lemma~\ref{lemma:monochr} to $C_j(D_j)$ and $A_i$, $i<j$, before going on to fix $D_{j-1}$.
 Finally, we apply Lemma~\ref{lemma:monochr} to each pair $(C_i(D_i),C_j(D_j))$.